 Looking After Your Children’s Dental Health

-Prevention is always better than a cure, and our first goal is always to catch potential problems before they arise or during the earliest stages in order to prevent invasive procedures wherever possible.
+Prevention is an important part of family dentistry, and our first goal is always to catch potential problems before they arise or during the earliest stages in order to prevent invasive procedures wherever possible.
 That is why we encourage parents to bring their children in for their first dental visit before they reach their first birthday.

 At this time, we can perform initial assessment, provide training for optimum daily dental care, and apply any treatments as necessary.
 Regular assessments and teeth cleaning are also highly recommended as childhood tooth decay can develop and progress quickly.
 We also offer fluoride treatment and dental sealants to protect teeth against cavities, and for very active children who engage in various sports, customized mouthguards can shield against oral trauma much more effectively than generic models from the store.

 While our primary goal is prevention, we know that the realities of life don’t always follow suit.
-So, if and when our children do have more serious dental problems, Diamond Coast Dental is fully equipped to provide exceptional pediatric dental care for your child’s optimal health and for your peace of mind.
+So, if and when our children do have more serious dental problems, our dental clinic is fully equipped to provide exceptional pediatric dental care for your child’s optimal health and for your peace of mind.

 Since childhood tooth decay progresses so rapidly, root canal treatment is one of the treatments sometimes required for children’s baby teeth to prevent or alleviate infections and prevent premature loss of primary teeth.
 Also, accidents do happen, so we provide a range of care to treat oral traumas such as displaced, broken, or fractured teeth.
 Another common service is for snoring and sleep apnea in children, which can sometimes be treated using customized dental appliances worn to hold the airway open during sleep.

 Early Orthodontic Assessment